-- 362. The present dispute is between BSGR as Claimant and Guinea as Respondent. - 363.
-Guinea signed the ICSID Convention on 27 August 1968 and deposited instruments of ratification on 4 November 1968.
-The ICSID Convention entered into force in the Republic of Guinea on 4 December 1968. - 364.
-BSGR is a company registered under the laws of the Bailiwick of Guernsey with the registration number 46565.
-BSGR was incorporated in 2003 as a limited company in Jersey; and migrated in March 2007 to Guernsey.
-Guernsey constitutes a British Crown dependency of the United Kingdom of Great Britain and Northern Ireland ("the United Kingdom").
+- 397. BSGR is a company registered under the laws of the Bailiwick of Guernsey with the registration number 46565.
+BSGR was incorporated in 2003 as a limited company in Jersey; and migrated in March 2007 to Guernsey. - 398.
+As for BSGR Guernsey, it is a company registered under the laws of the Bailiwick of Guernsey on 10 February 2009 with the registration number 50001. - Guernsey constitutes a British Crown dependency of the United Kingdom of Great Britain and Northern Ireland ("the United Kingdom").
 The ICSID Convention entered into force in the UK on 18 January 1967.
 On 11 June 1973, the United Kingdom designated Guernsey as a constituent subdivision of the United Kingdom pursuant to Article 25(1) and Article 25(3) of the ICSID Convention and notified the Centre that Guernsey had approved its consent to ICSID jurisdiction.
-BSGR is therefore a national of another Contracting State for the purposes and within the meaning of Article 25(2)(b) of the ICSID Convention.
+BSGR and BSGR Guernsey are therefore each a national of another Contracting State for the purposes and within the meaning of Article 25(2)(b) of the ICSID Convention. - 400.
+As for BSGR Guinea, it is a company incorporated under the laws of Guinea on 24 November 2006.
+However, BSGR Guinea and Guinea have agreed that, because of foreign control, BSGR Guinea should be treated as a national of another Contracting State for the purposes and within the meaning of Article 25(2)(b) of the ICSID Convention; and BSGR Guinea has been treated as such at all material times. - 401.
+More specifically, on 16 December 2009, BSGR Guinea, BSGR Guernsey and the Republic of Guinea entered into the Base Convention.
+On its true and proper construction, by the Base Convention the Parties agreed to treat BSGR Guinea as a national of another Contracting State within the meaning and for the purposes of Article 25(2)(b).
+The Claimants will rely upon all the terms of the Base Convention for their true meaning and full effect. - 402.
+In particular, the Claimants will rely (without limitation) upon: